TripsBrazilChapada dos Veadeiros

 • Santa Bárbara Waterfall & Salto do Curriola

 The first full hiking day covers 18 km to Maquiné, climbing about 325 m and descending 220 m.
-You stop at Santa Bárbara Waterfall, one of the best-known waterfalls of this Chapada dos Veadeiros trek, and at Salto do Curriola, with time to swim in the clear pools.
+Stop at Santa Bárbara Waterfall, one of the best-known waterfalls of this Chapada dos Veadeiros tour, and at Salto do Curriola, with time to swim in the clear pools.

 Day 3